calvinzhe/calvinzhe.github.io/_posts/2018-01-28-data-science-project.md

 Ironically, one of my goals from pursuing this program had been to learn R, but someone had suggested in a forum that it is better to stick with one language of either Python or R and get really good with it before learning the other, so I've stuck with Python for the most part this whole time.
-I also don't feel like learning R just for the heck of it, because I've already used so many different languages that at this point, I am probably better off only learning a language when I know I will need to use it, otherwise I will be constantly struggling with confusing the syntacs of one language with another.
+I also don't feel like learning R just for the heck of it, because I've already used so many different languages that at this point, I am probably better off only learning a language when I know I will need to use it, otherwise I will be constantly struggling with confusing the syntax of one language with another.